gsai21/Disease_Prediction/README.md

   4. Scikit-learn

 # Algorithm Explored
 The algorithm explored in the code is Support Vector Machine.
+It is a supervised machine-learning algorithm that is widely used for classification tasks.
+SVMs are particularly effective when working with complex datasets that have a clear margin of separation between different classes.

 # Evaluation
 Accuracy score and F1 score are used for evaluating the accuracy of the model.